Cheex11/hacker_news/README.md

 DONE - As a user, I want to comment on a link, so that I can have a discussion about the article that was submitted.

-As a user, I want to comment on a comment, so that I can have a discussion about the comment.
+ANOTHER DAY - As a user, I want to comment on a comment, so that I can have a discussion about the comment.
 Hint: use polymorphism so that a comment can belong to a post or to another comment.
 Your associations will look something like this:

     class Comment < ActiveRecord::Base
       belongs_to :commentable, :polymorphic => true